MateusRyu/link/README.md

 destinations, all using the power of Jekyll static site generator.

 ## Features
- [x] Easy to set up and customize
+ - Easy to set up and customize
- [x] Supports adding unlimited links
+ - Supports adding unlimited links
- [x] Mobile-friendly responsive design
+ - Mobile-friendly responsive design
- [x] SEO-friendly URLs
+ - SEO-friendly URLs
- [x] Built with Jekyll, a fast and lightweight static site generator [x] Host it for free on GitHub Pages or deploy to your own hosting provider
+ - Built with Jekyll, a fast and lightweight static site generator -Host it for free on GitHub Pages or deploy to your own hosting provider

 ## Getting Started
 ### Prerequisites